augustoazevedo/origin-backend-take-home-assignment/README.md

 8. Errors are mapped and identified with a code to improve troubleshooting.

+9. Some node dependencies need to be updated.

 ## Development instructions

 Origin offers its users an insurance package personalized to their specific needs without requiring the user to understand anything about insurance.
 This allows Origin to act as their *de facto* insurance advisor.